elotroalex/caridischo2024/_caridischo/cds1.md

 language: English|Français|Español
 creators: Kaiama Glover, Alex Gil
 stewards: Columbia University Library
-blurb_orig: 'archipelagos is a born-digital, peer-reviewed publication devoted to creative exploration, debate, and critical thinking about and through digital practices in contemporary scholarly and artistic work in and on the Caribbean.
-Given the wide implications of the “digital turn” for our very conceptions of knowledge, our mission is to discern the ways in which the digital may enhance and transform our comprehension of the regional and diasporic Caribbean. archipelagos responds to this challenge with three distinct dimensions of critical production: scholarly essays; digital scholarship projects; and digital project reviews.'
+blurb_orig: "archipelagos is a born-digital, peer-reviewed publication devoted to creative exploration, debate, and critical thinking about and through digital practices in contemporary scholarly and artistic work in and on the Caribbean.
-blurb_en: "<em>archipelagos</em> is a born-digital, peer-reviewed publication devoted to creative exploration, debate, and critical thinking about and through digital practices in contemporary scholarly and artistic work in and on the Caribbean.
 Given the wide implications of the “digital turn” for our very conceptions of knowledge, our mission is to discern the ways in which the digital may enhance and transform our comprehension of the regional and diasporic Caribbean. archipelagos responds to this challenge with three distinct dimensions of critical production: scholarly essays; digital scholarship projects; and digital project reviews."
+blurb_en: ""
 blurb_es: "<em>archipelagos</em> es una publicación nacida en linea y revisada por pares dedicada a la exploración, debate y pensamiento crítico creativo sobre y a través de prácticas digitales en el trabajo académico y artístico contemporáneo